heimrichhannot/contao-disqus-bundle/README.md

 ## Features
 * integrates into news article rendering
-* stand alone module to integrate whereever you want
+* stand alone module to integrate wherever you want

 ## Usage